LenardAndrei/Grand_BINIverse_Ticket_Selling_System/README.md

 3. Tahanang Walang Hagdanan - Aligns with SDG 8: Decent Work and Economic Growth and SDG 10: Reduced Inequalities by providing skills training and livelihood opportunities for persons with disabilities, promoting inclusion and economic growth.

 By integrating these SDG-aligned charities, the system not only supports responsible consumption but also empowers communities, promotes education, and reduces inequality.

+## Instructions for running the program

+When the program starts, it first displays the Ticket Selling Instructions, including the three concert dates, six ticket types with their prices, and important guidelines: only one email is allowed per transaction, with a maximum of four tickets.
+Additionally, a note about the SDGs supported by the system is shown.
+The user then presses Enter to proceed.

+Next, the program prompts the user to enter their Customer Name and Email Address.
+The email must be in the correct format; otherwise, the system will repeatedly prompt the user to re-enter it until it is valid.
+After providing the name and email, the user chooses their Payment Method: either Credit Card or PayPal.
+If Credit Card is selected, the user enters an Account Number; if PayPal is chosen, they enter a PayPal email or contact number.

+The user then selects the concert day they wish to attend (only one day per transaction), followed by a ticket type from the available options, along with its price.
+The user then selects a seat number.
+After selecting a ticket type and seat number, the user has the option to add more tickets or proceed to checkout to view the finalized order.
+This process repeats until the user chooses to finalize the order or reaches the four-ticket limit per transaction.

+Upon finalizing the ticket order, a summary is displayed, and the user presses Enter to proceed.
+The system then shows three charity options, allowing the user to select one for a 10% donation from their ticket payment.
+After choosing a charity, the program exits.